-The risk assessment shall also be prepared at the level of GODC and shall include the Interreg and Financial Mechanisms Office within GODC acting as the NFP and the Financial Mechanisms Division within GODC acting as the PO.
+The risk assessment shall also be prepared at the level of MCRD and shall include the Financial Mechanisms Division within MCRD acting as the NFP and the PO.
 The risk assessment shall be carried out on an annual basis.
 The purpose of the risk assessment exercise shall be to identify the risks affecting the implementation and the measures to mitigate these risks.

-A risk register shall be drawn up by the GODC Internal Audit Service on the basis of risk self-assessment questionnaires.
+A risk register shall be drawn up by the MCRD Internal Audit Service on the basis of risk self-assessment questionnaires.
 The risk register shall identify and describe all potential risks, corrective measures to be taken and all persons responsible for risk management.
 The risk register shall be available to the NFP and the PO.